-Operation situation Differences and Evaluation items Y N Summary Reasons between the Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies Formulating Integrity Operation Policies and Programs Has the Company formulated Ethical Corporate Management Best Practice Principles approved by the Board of Directors and practices of integrity operation in its regulations and external documents, and is the Board of Directors and senior management committed to actively implement ~ (1) The Company has formulated "Ethical Corporate Management Best Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct" approved by the resolution of the Board of Directors to specify matters needing attention of the Board of Directors and management in the conduct of business.
-No significant differences. its business policies?
-(2) Has the Company established an evaluation mechanism for the risk of dishonest conduct, regularly analyze and evaluate business activities with a high risk of dishonesty within the business scope, and formulate a plan to prevent dishonest conduct accordingly, which contains at least the preventive measures against the activities in Article 7, paragraph 2 of the Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed ✓ (2) The Company has established Procedures for Ethical Management and Guidelines for Conduct for Integrity Management, and established complaint channels for employees and suppliers to adopt Operational Procedures and Conduct Guidelines for preventing illegal political contributions for business activities with high risk of dishonest behaviors within the business scope.
+Operation situation Differences and Evaluation items Y N Summary Reasons between the Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies practices of integrity operation in its regulations and external documents, and is the Board of Directors and senior management committed to actively implement its business policies? approved by the resolution of the Board of Directors to specify matters needing attention of the Board of Directors and management in the conduct of business.
+(2) Has the Company established an evaluation mechanism for the risk of dishonest conduct, regularly analyze and evaluate business activities with a high risk of dishonesty within the business scope, and formulate a plan to prevent dishonest conduct accordingly, which contains at least the preventive measures against the activities in Article 7, paragraph 2 of the Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies?
+V (2) The Company has established Procedures for Ethical Management and Guidelines for Conduct for Integrity Management, and established complaint channels for employees and suppliers to adopt Operational Procedures and Conduct Guidelines for preventing illegal political contributions for business activities with high risk of dishonest behaviors within the business scope.
 No significant differences.
-Companies?
 (3) Has the Company specified operating procedures, guidelines for conduct, disciplinary and appeal systems for violations in the plan to prevent dishonest conduct, implement them, and regularly review and revise the disclosed plan? ~ (3) The Company has formulated the Procedures for Ethical Management and Guidelines for Conduct, in which the Procedures, Guidelines for Conduct, disciplinary and complaint systems for violations are specified and strictly observed.
 No significant differences.
-2. Implementation of Integrity Operation (1)Does the Company evaluate the integrity records of its instruments and specify the terms of integrity in its contracts with the instruments? ~ (1)Before establishing business relations with others, the Company conducts social and environmental responsibility assessment, signs a "Supplier Undertaking" and publicizes the Company's integrity management policies to ensure that its business operation is fair, transparent and does not require, provide or accept bribes.
+2. Implementation of Integrity Operation (1) Does the Company evaluate the integrity records of its instruments and specify the terms of integrity in its contracts with the instruments? ~ (1)Before establishing business relations with others, the Company conducts social and environmental responsibility assessment, signs a "Supplier Undertaking" and publicizes the Company's integrity management policies to ensure that its business operation is fair, transparent and does not require, provide or accept bribes.
 No significant differences.
-(2) Has the Company set up a designated unit affiliated with the Board of Directors to promote the integrity of the enterprise and report regularly (at least once a year) to the Board of Directors on its integrity operation policies, plans to prevent dishonest ~ (2) The Administration Department of the Company is responsible for formulating and implementing integrity operation policies and preventive plans, which is affiliated with the Board of Directors and reports to the Board of Directors at least once a year.
-The Administration Department should report to the Board of Directors at least once No significant differences.
+(2) Has the Company set up a designated unit affiliated with the Board of Directors to promote the integrity of the enterprise and report regularly (at least once a year) to the Board of Directors on its integrity operation policies, plans to prevent dishonest conduct, and supervision of implementation?
+(3) Does the Company formulate ✓ ✓ (2).
+The Company's administrative unit is responsible for formulating the policy and prevention plan of honest operation, setting up a special appeal window, and conducting confidential investigations, and, if any violation is found, it shall be handled by the special appeal window or project audit personnel with a zero tolerance attitude towards any behavior or activity that violates the regulations and reporting activity to the Board of Directors at least once a year.
+(3) The Company establishes an effective No significant differences.
+No significant policies to prevent conflicts of • accounting policy and internal control and differences.